API Reference

 Array

-Fit NInvG using EM.
+Fit NInvG using EM or MCECM.
 Defaults to CPU E-step (faster than JAX vmap for the degenerate-GIG posterior arising from the InverseGamma subordinator).

 Normal Inverse Gaussian